snowwolfjay/chaos-simulator/README.md

 >> Not only chaos, but a way to simulate the nature sync and chaos behavior.

->> Hope it will lead me find the pattern how the tornado or earthquake born then control or simulate it.
+>> Hope it will reveal the pattern how the tornado or earthquake born then control or simulate it.